Bitdefender Review: Quick Expert Summary

 - Auto-save and auto-fill.

-Bitdefender’s wallet lets you store passwords, identities (personal information, addresses, and phone numbers), credit cards and bank accounts, email credentials, license keys and logins for software, and Wi-Fi passwords.
+The password manager lets you store passwords and other information, like identities (personal information, addresses, and phone numbers), credit cards and bank accounts, email credentials, license keys and logins for software, and Wi-Fi passwords.

-Overall, Bitdefender’s password manager is convenient, but it’s not quite as good as standalone password managers like Dashlane, 1Password, LastPass, or Keeper, all of which offer a wide range of additional tools, like password sharing, password auditing, dark web monitoring, 2FA, biometric logins, and much more.
-That said, Bitdefender’s password manager is a well-made digital wallet for users that don’t really need an advanced password manager app.
+Overall, Bitdefender’s password manager is intuitive and easy to set up, but it’s not quite as good as standalone password managers like 1Password or Keeper, both of which offer a wide range of additional tools like password sharing, password auditing, dark web monitoring, 2FA, biometric logins, and much more for a similar price.
+That said, if you get Bitdefender’s password manager as part of the Premium Security plan, it is a decent easy-to-use option for users that don’t really need an advanced password manager app.

 Bitdefender’s VPN is powered by Hotspot Shield, one of the more popular VPN providers on the market.
-However, Bitdefender’s VPN has a much smaller server network and it doesn’t provide the same level of functionality as Hotspot Shield.
-That said, Bitdefender’s VPN covers all of the basics — it uses unbreakable encryption, has a no-logs policy, and it even comes with a kill switch.
+However, Bitdefender’s VPN has fewer server locations and doesn’t provide the same level of functionality as Hotspot Shield.
+That said, it covers all of the basics — it uses unbreakable 256-bit AES encryption, has a no-logs policy, and comes with a kill switch.

-All Bitdefender plans come with a free version of this VPN, but it’s not very good.
-Bitdefender’s free VPN picks a random server based on your location, and it only includes 200 MB of browsing per day — barely enough to watch a single YouTube video.
+Most of Bitdefender’s plans come with a free version of this VPN, but it’s not very good.
+Bitdefender’s free VPN picks a random server based on your location, so you may not be able to get good speeds, and it only includes 200 MB of browsing per day — barely enough to watch a single YouTube video.

-However, users that upgrade to Bitdefender’s separate VPN subscription get unlimited browsing data as well as access to 30 servers around the world.
-And Bitdefender’s premium VPN has some of the best speeds of any antivirus’s VPN on the market — it’s even faster than some standalone competitors.
+However, users get unlimited browsing data when they upgrade to Bitdefender’s Premium Security or opt for a separate VPN subscription — plus access to 4,000+ servers around the world.
+And Bitdefender’s premium VPN has some of the best speeds of any antivirus-bundled VPN on the market — it’s even faster than some standalone competitors.

 Here’s a comparison of my internet connection before and after activating Bitdefender’s VPN on a local US server:

-As you can see, there wasn’t a noticeable difference in internet speed.
-This is especially good when compared to VPNs from companies like Kaspersky, which can cut your download speed in half and send your PING skyrocketing!
+I was impressed with the speed test results.
+As you can see, there wasn’t a noticeable difference in internet speed, and I had no issues browsing the web, watching videos, or torrenting files.
+The speeds are especially good when compared to VPNs from companies like Panda, which can cut your download speed in half and send your ping skyrocketing!

 Overall, I like Bitdefender’s premium VPN.
 While it doesn’t have a lot of the features that standalone VPNs provide, Bitdefender still provides surprisingly fast connection speeds and good encrypted browsing for users that want to increase their internet security.